 - would like to make an appointment

-You can also contact the Maternal and Child Health Line.
+You can also contact the Maternal and Child Health Hotline to speak to someone from our Maternal and Child Health services.
 This is a telephone service that is available 24 hours a day, 7 days a week for Victorian families with children from birth to school age.

 This service is part of the Victorian Maternal and Child Health Service and is fully funded by the State Government.

-The line is staffed by qualified maternal and child health nurses who provide information, support and guidance on:
+The Maternal and Child Health Hotline is staffed by qualified maternal and child health nurses who provide information, support and guidance on: